sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

     ```

-- Now, if you see we see much more networks than before, and we can see the networks on the 5GHz band as well.
+- We see many more networks than before because we can see the networks on the 5GHz band as well.
-- Also, keep in mind that in order to sniff data on 5GHz frequency, your wireless adapter must support 5GHz band.
+- Keep in mind that in order to sniff data on the 5GHz frequency, your wireless adapter must support the 5GHz band.
 If it doesn't, you won't be able to see the networks on that band.

-## Tageted Packet Sniffing
+## Targeted Packet Sniffing

 - In order to capture packets from a specific network, we can use the `--bssid` option with `airodump-ng` command.
 - The `--bssid` option allows us to specify the MAC address of the target network we want to capture packets from.
-- So, we will now modify our command as:
+- We modify our command to be:

     ```bash
     root@kali:~# airodump-ng --bssid <BSSID> --channel <CHANNEL> --write <FILENAME> wlan0
     ```

-- What this command does is, it will capture packets from the specified `bssid` or `MAC Address` of the target network, on the specified `channel`, and save the captured packets to a file with the specified `filename` using `wlan0` as the wireless interface.
+- This command will capture packets from the specified `bssid` or `MAC Address` of the target network, on the specified `channel`, and save the captured packets to a file with the given `filename` using `wlan0` as the wireless interface.

-- So, when we run a command like this, we get the following output:
+- When we run a command like this, we get the following output:

     ```bash
-    oot@kali:~# airodump-ng --bssid 8C:DC:02:8A:72:D0 --channel 12 --write test wlan0
+    root@kali:~# airodump-ng --bssid 8C:DC:02:8A:72:D0 --channel 12 --write test wlan0
     20:28:55  Created capture file "test-02.cap".

     CH 12 ][ Elapsed: 1 min ][ 2025-07-25 20:30